Add to your Claude Code skills

 by boxlite-ai

-Compute substrate for AI agents: lightweight enough to live on your laptop, elastic enough to scale into the cloud and unleash unlimited resources.
+The compute substrate for AI agents — light enough to embed on your laptop, elastic enough to power an agentic cloud.

 # Add to your Claude Code skills